5G-ERA/docs/Middleware/configuration/installation/tls/tls-configuration.md

 First we setup the ingress for both services we want to access through the nginx controller without configuring the TLS yet.

 ### 1. Ingress for the Gateway:
-The host name for the gateway service is `crop.5gera.net`, however, in the later step when we will have to configure the cert-manager, we want to provide a wildcard certificate that will be serving for other subdomains as well, hence we will use the host `*.5gera.net`, with this host, cert-manager will generate a single tls certificate that can be used for other subdomains that will be registered under `5gera.net`.\
+The host name for the gateway service is `crop.5gera.net`, we will have to configure the cert-manager to provide a wildcard certificate that will be serving for other subdomains as well, hence, cert-manager will generate a single tls certificate that can be used for other subdomains that will be registered under `5gera.net`.\
 Create the ingress for the Gateway in a `ingress-gateway.yaml` file as below, and leave the commented out code as it is for now:

 ```